maryanne-v/ECom_Linear_Regression/README.md

-# Data Exploration and Visualization of 911 Calls Data
+# Linear Regression Analysis of E-Commerce Data
-The dataset used is from a fictional Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
+The dataset used is from a fictional E-commerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.

 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.